RISC-KC/basic_rv32s/guidelines/development_log.md

 Control hazards arise from branch handling.

-Researching this, there are many branch predictor types, and there are associated security risks…
+Researching this, there are many branch predictor types, and there are associated security risks...
 Those are more relevant to OoOE designs; for now I’ll focus on the branch prediction itself.

 First, summary from the book.